InsightDataScience/one-click/README.md

   - Choose **Users**
   - Select the **Security Credentials** tab and then hit **Create Access Key**
   - Choose **Show**
   - We need to export these as enviornment variables in your `~/.bash_profile`.
-You should add something that looks like this to the bootom of it using your favorite text editor:
+You should add something that looks like this to the bottom of your profile using your favorite text editor, where the keys your own of course:
   ```bash
   export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
   export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY